 Postcard from Genadendal

 I was born and breed a Moravian since the day of my existence.
-I visited this tiny town back in 2010 during my confirmation camp; only this time I wanted to explore this quaint little historical village known as Genadendal which means Valley of Grace, with Courtney.
+I visited this tiny town back in 2010 during my confirmation camp; only this time I wanted to explore this quaint little historical village known as Genadendal which means Valley of Grace.

 The mission station was then abandoned for almost 50 years when three missionaries finally resumed Schmidt’s work, where Genadendal grew into one of the largest settlements in the Cape Colony.

-Once we were done going through all three floors, we made our way to the printing and pottery museum where we briefly went through those various artefacts.
-In the courtyard, you are surrounded by the original little thatched and predominantly white-walled cottages that first housed Georg Schmidt; the German missionary of the Moravian church who founded the village, with horses and cows roaming around.
+In the courtyard, you surrounded by the original little thatched and predominantly white-walled cottages that first housed Georg Schmidt; the German missionary of the Moravian church who founded the village, with horses and cows roaming around.

 - Try out their cuisine at their restaurant